Category Archives: Baden Royals

 Stéphanie de Beauharnais was the first Grand Duchess of Baden, through her marriage to Grand Duke Karl I. She was born at the Palace of Versailles in Versailles, France on August 28, 1789, the daughter of Claude de Beauharnais and Claudine Françoise de Lézay-Marnézia.
 Stéphanie had one older brother, Albéric (born in 1787), who died in childhood.
 She also had a younger half-sister from her father’s second marriage – Josephine de Beauharnais (1803).
 The Beauharnais family soon found themselves under the patronage of the French Emperor Napoléon I. Napoleon’s wife, Joséphine, had previously been married to Stéphanie’s father’s cousin, Alexandre François Marie, Viscount of Beauharnais who had been executed during the French Revolution.

-After her mother’s death in 1791, Stéphanie was placed in the Convent of Penthemont by her godmother and later moved to southern France with two nuns.
-When Napoléon learned of her existence, he had her brought to Paris and placed under the care of his wife, Joséphine.
+After her mother died in 1791, Stéphanie was placed in the Convent of Penthemont by her godmother and later moved to southern France with two nuns.
+When Napoléon learned of her existence, he brought her to Paris and placed her under the care of his wife Joséphine.
 After becoming Emperor in 1804, Napoléon sought to strengthen alliances with several of the European dynasties by arranging several marriages of his extended family.
 One of these marriages was between Stéphanie and Hereditary Prince Karl, the grandson, and heir of the Elector of Baden.
 In 1806, Napoléon brought Stéphanie to the Imperial Court and adopted her, elevating her to an Imperial Highness and French Princess.

 Karl of Baden. source: Wikipedia